yusufcelik01/metu-cclub-debugging-workshop/README.md

 # metu-cclub-debugging-workshop
-Material of debugging workshop that is prepared for metu computer club
+Material of debugging workshop which is prepared for metu computer club